Add a disk to a Linux VM

 Attach a new disk to a VM

-If you want to add a new, empty data disk on your VM, use the az vm disk attach command with the --new parameter.
+If you want to add a new, empty data disk to your VM, use the az vm disk attach command with the --new parameter.
 If your VM is in an Availability Zone, the disk is automatically created in the same zone as the VM.
 For more information, see Overview of Availability Zones.
 The following example creates a disk named myDataDisk that is 50 Gb in size:

 az vm disk attach \